Cisneros v. CCISD: District Court Case

 In the court case, CCISD argued that Brown v.
-Board of Education did not apply to Mexican Americans because they were not being segregated.
+Board of Education did not apply to Mexican Americans because they had not been segregated and were already in white schools.
 Furthermore, they argued that the diversity of teachers had increased by showcasing data that stated "the number of Anglo teachers increased by 146% and Mexican American teachers rose 589%".
 However, they omitted that the percentage of Anglo and Mexican American teachers compared to Anglo teachers was actually very minimal, with "Mexican American teachers comprised 0.05% of the total faculty in 1955 and only 17.85% in 1970."

 Moreover, De Anda argued that Mexican Americans were indeed being segregated and CCISD was attempting to prevent desegregation by implementing the "Freedom of Choice" plan.
 Héctor P. García then testified that Mexican Americans have historically been discriminated against in society and school, especially in the Corpus Christi area.
 June 3, 1970, marked the day that Judge Seals declared that "Mexican American students are an identifiable, ethnic minority class sufficient to bring them within the protection of Brown v.
 Board of Education".
 The next day, June 4, 1970, Judge Seals stated that the school district was ordered to implement a new desegregation plan which would be put into effect for the 1971-1972 school years.